stanisdev/ts-sql/README.md

-# js-sql
+# ts-sql
-JS-SQL is a relational database which completely implemented on JavaScript
+TS-SQL is a relational database which completely implemented on TypeScript